rust-lang/rust/text/0000-incremental-compilation.md

 currently indexes into the HIR of the appropriate crate, becomes an index into the crate's list of paths.

-For the most part, these paths match up with user's intutions.
+For the most part, these paths match up with user's intuitions.
 So a struct `Foo` declared in a module `bar` would just have a path like `bar::Foo`.
 However, the paths are also able to express things for which there is no syntax, such as an item declared within a function